hibernate/hibernate-search/legacy/integrationtest/performance/engine-elasticsearch/README.md

 - include Infinispan Directory test, also in clustered modes
 - cleanup the on-disk stored indexes automatically?
 - use the word producer utility to feed larger, semi-random but reproducible text
-- find out how to use JMH within a WildFly deployment without including the overhead from Arquillian in the measurements
 - gradually replace the other performance tests to use JMH